MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

                                               (PVOID)customCapabilities);
 ```

-The new app (not included in the DCHU sample) is secure and can be updated easily in the Windows Store.
+The new app (not included in the DCHU sample) is secure and can be updated easily in the Microsoft Store.
 With the UWP application ready, Contoso uses [DISM - Deployment Image Servicing and Management](https://docs.microsoft.com/windows-hardware/manufacture/desktop/dism---deployment-image-servicing-and-management-technical-reference-for-windows) to pre-load the application on Windows desktop edition images.

 ## Registering a COM component in an INF file